spontoreau/PowerBI.Api.Client/README.md

 ##PowerBI.Api.Client with Xamarin
 A PCL version exists for use PowerBI Api on Xamarin.iOS & Xamarin.Forms (Android come soon).
 This version is unstable, for more informations check the wiki page : [PCL](https://github.com/Vtek/PowerBI.Api.Client/wiki/PCL).

-## More to come !
+More documenation on this part available soon !
-PowerBI & PowerBI Api are preview products.
-They are actively developed by Microsoft.
-I hope they will add new features to the Rest api soon :)